rackerlabs/docs-developer-blog/_posts/2018-07-24-redefine-tables-online-with-dbms-redefinition.md

 ### Sample table redefinition

-The following section shows examples of the various commmands and outputs for a sample table redefinition.
+The following section shows examples of the various commands and outputs for a sample table redefinition.

 #### Start sqlplus

-The following sample demonstrates starting sqlplus:
+The following sample demonstrates starting ``sqlplus``:

     [oracle@vm215 ~]$ sqlplus amit/amit